fridaysystems/inventory-presser/readme.txt

 = 12.2.1 =
 * [Changed] Changes our dependency on woocommerce/flexslider from a copy of version 2.7.2 living in the /lib/flexslider folder to using composer to identify the library as a dependency.
+* [Changed] Changes our JavaScript that customizes flexslider to be compatibile with newer versions of jQuery where .load() is deprecated and replaced by .on( 'load' ).
+* [Changed] Changes the custom post type description so the phrase "auto or powersports dealership" is never output on a user's site.
+* [Changed] Updates to this readme file to include more links to feature lists and documentation.
+* [Removed] Removes a CSS rule that shrunk text in the [invp_archive_vehicle] shortcode output.

 = 12.2.0 =
 * [Added] Adds a shortcode [invp_archive] that can be used by itself in a page to create a vehicle listing page.
 Designed to help users build archives if their themes can't be altered to disable excerpts in archives.